MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues.md

 Due to insufficient permissions in Active Directory, `Uninstall-AksHci` could not remove cluster resource objects in AD, which can lead to failures in subsequent deployments.
 To fix this issue, ensure that the user performing the installation has Full Control permissions to create/modify/remove AD objects in the Active Directory container the server and service objects are created in.

 ## Deployment fails on an Azure Stack HCI configured with static IPs, VLANs, SDN or proxies
 While deploying Azure Kubernetes Service on an Azure Stack HCI cluster that has static IPs, VLANs, SDN or proxies, the deployment fails at cluster creation.
-This issue will be fixed in a future release.

 ## Load balancer in Azure Kubernetes Service requires DHCP reservation
 The load balancing solution in Azure Kubernetes Service on Azure Stack HCI uses DHCP to assign IP addresses to service endpoints.
 If the IP address changes for the service endpoint due to a service restart, DHCP lease expires due to a short expiration time.
 Therefore, the service becomes inaccessible because the IP address in the Kubernetes configuration is different from what is on the endpoint.
 This can lead to the Kubernetes cluster becoming unavailable.
 To get around this issue, use a MAC address pool for the load balanced service endpoints and reserve specific IP addresses for each MAC address in the pool.
-This issue will be fixed in a future release.

 ## Get-AksHciLogs command may fail
 With large clusters, the `Get-AksHciLogs` command may throw an exception, fail to enumerate nodes, or will not generate the c:\wssd\wssdlogs.zip output file.
 This is because the PowerShell command to zip a file Compress-Archive has an output file size limit of 2GB.
-This issue will be fixed in a later release.

 ## Next steps
 - [Troubleshoot common issues](./troubleshoot.md)